 The parking lot at the PSF Community Center and the lawn adjacent to the lobby is available to our tenant organizations as well as community groups seeking outdoor space for meetings or small gatherings.
 Tenant organizations and community groups who are interested in utilizing the outdoor space must submit a request to the PSF Community Center.
 Community groups who are not tenant organizations will not be permitted to use sound amplification or public address systems.

 Prior to hosting an event in the community rooms, parking lot, or outdoor space, organizations will review the following rules, and is responsible to confirm that all persons comply with the rules.

 In keeping with the Mandatory Workplace Safety Standards developed by the Massachusetts Department of Public Health, the COVID-19 Command Center and Reopening Advisory Board, until further notice:

-• All individuals in common areas and community rooms at the PSF Community Center must wear face coverings or masks.
+• All individuals in common areas at the PSF Community Center must wear face coverings or masks.

 • All individuals must remain at least six feet apart to the greatest extent possible.

 • No person shall be permitted to enter the Community Center if that person is ill, has any symptoms of COVID-19 or has not completed a required or requested quarantine.
 Organizations hosting events in the community rooms or outdoor space are required to confirm that all attendees:

 o Are not showing symptoms of fever or respiratory illness.
 (If you have had a fever, please do not enter the Community Center until you are free of symptoms for at least 24 hours without the use of fever reducing medicines or other symptom altering medicine);

 o have not had a positive test for COVID-19 within the past 14 days; and

 o have not had direct contact with a known case of COVID-19 within the past 14 days.